Global Times: Editorial stance

-In August 2019, Global Times editor Hu Xijin accused the United States of instigating the Hong Kong pro-democracy protests.
+Journalist Joshua Kurlantzick wrote in 2022 that the Global Times "has taken approaches like the provocative, argumentative, and conspiracy-minded Russian outlets, mixing nationalism with efforts to mock the United States and other countries".
+He added, "Outside China, Global Times has used its uber-hawkish editorials and its top editor's skill at sparking controversies to make it relevant on social media internationally, in part because its content elicits responses from foreign officials and opinion leaders."

 Incidents

+U.S.-China trade war

+In the early stages of the U.S.-China trade war, the Global Times coverage of the disagreements between the two countries focused narrowly on trade issues.
+Following the December 2018 arrest of Meng Wanzhou in Canada, Global Times increasingly discussed the trade war as part of a possibly developing new Cold War between the U.S. and China.

 COVID-19 disinformation

 The Global Times has spread unfounded conspiracy theories and disinformation related to the COVID-19 pandemic.
 In January 2021, the Global Times urged Australia not to use the Pfizer–BioNTech COVID-19 vaccine.
 In March 2022, the Global Times republished an article by the British conspiracist website The Exposé which falsely claimed COVID-19 was created by Moderna.

 Astroturfing allegations

 Richard Burger, a former editor at Global Times, alleges that in the wake of the 2011 arrest of Ai Weiwei, the Chinese staff of the Global Times were ordered by the Chinese Communist Party to conduct an "astroturfing" campaign against "maverick" Ai Weiwei.

 Fabricated quotes

 In October 2015, Roderick MacFarquhar, a China expert at Harvard University, spoke at a conference on Marxism in Beijing.
 He said that Chinese leader Xi Jinping's talk of the so-called Chinese Dream was "not the intellectually coherent, robust and wide-ranging philosophy needed to stand up to Western ideas."
 The Global Times reported his speech as saying that the "Chinese Dream" would "make great contributions and exert a positive impact on human development."
 MacFarquhar said that the paraphrasing was a "total fabrication".
 The line was later removed by the newspaper from its story.